Quotes from program providers, patients and providers about the Living Healthy with Chronic Pain Self-Management Program

 Q: What is the most important thing for people to know about programs like this one?

 A: It’s all about connecting people to knowledge, resources, and support.
 Q: Do you have a most memorable moment from leading programs?
-A: In one of my Health and Wellness classes we were able to get four students certified in Walk with Ease and we offered a class at Brooks Howell Home for residents and staff.
+A: In one of my Health and Wellness programs we were able to get four students certified in Walk with Ease and we offered a program at Brooks Howell Home for residents and staff.
 It was a really special moment watching my students teach these skills to help individuals become healthier.
 Q: Is there anything you want to add?
 A: I just want to encourage people to sign up to be certified and lead courses like Walk With Ease.
 It’s fun and helps people.